 What Does MCIS Lawyers Know About Residential Care Facilities?

-Answer: A lot.
+Answer: A LOT.
 Ike Sherman is the partner in charge of our elder neglect practice area.
 He worked as a licensed Administrator of an 80+ bed residential care facility.
-He knows first-hand how facilities are supposed to operate, and can identify the cause of injury or death at a facility, including what the facility failed to do and how the staff neglected your loved one that contributed to the injury or death.
+He knows first-hand how facilities are supposed to operate, and can identify the cause of injury or wrongful death at a facility, including what the facility failed to do and how the staff neglected your loved one that contributed to the injury or death.

 What is a Residential Care Facility?

 A Residential Care Facility for the Elderly (“RCFE”) is an alternative to in-home care for people over 60 years old who cannot live independently at their residence and require some supervision or assistance.

 RCEFs are non-medical facilities that provide:

 - Assistance with activities of daily living (ADLs)

 - Personal care assistance and supervision

 - Medication dispensation